uccser/cs-unplugged/docs/source/author/content_style_guide.rst

     *A later version is under development, and will be released later in 2017.
     No further updates will be made to this document.*

-3. Mark the document as ``Finished in Google Docs/Ready for GitHub`` on the Scorecard.
+3. Mark the document as ``Finished in Google Docs/Ready for GitHub`` by changing the cell background to green on the Scorecard.

 3. Do not edit the document any further!